praveens-git-bit/Ignite2024/Exercise4.md

 ---

-### Task 4.2: Analyze/discover patterns, identify anomalies and outliers using Copilot
+### Task 4.2: Analyze and discover patterns, identify anomalies and outliers using Copilot

 Kusto Query Language is a powerful tool.
 In this scenario KQL is used to explore Contoso’s data, discover patterns, identify anomalies and outliers, create statistical modeling, and more.